nattergabriel/mcq-pipeline/README.md

 1. Extract Content from PDFs

-   This command processes all PDF files found in the `input_pdfs_dir`.
-It extracts the content from each file and saves it as a structured JSON file in the `extracted_content_dir`.
+   This command processes all PDF files found in the `extraction.input_pdfs_dir`.
+It extracts the content from each file and saves it as a structured JSON file in `output_dir/extracted_pdfs/`.

    ```bash
    python main.py extract